lsst-sims/migration_plan/README.md

 If we want to absorb `sims_maf_contrib` as well:

 * sncosmo (might actually be easy to get rid of?
 Only used by `transientAsciiSEDMetric` which I dislike anyway.)

+## The external data sets

+One way to potentially manage the external data sets is to have directories for each set and label them.
+For example, we could have `throughputs_2021_May.tgz`, `throughputs_2022_June.tgz`, etc. stored at NCSA.
+Then the code has a hard-coded dictionary with keys of dataset-name and values of filename.
+Updating a dataset is a two-step process of creating a new .tgz file and updating the dictionary.
+This way it's possible to reconstruct the exact state of the software from any git commit.
+There is an issue that one must remember to re-download the proper dataset if you check out an earlier commit.
+Given that this is a fairly niche use-case, I think we can have a little section in the readme outlining what one has to do if they want exact repeatability from an earlier version.

 ## Lower Priority Issues